lemoshu/GM-ABS/README.md

 This repository will hold the PyTorch implementation of the MICCAI'24 paper [FM-ABS: Promptable Foundation Model Drives Active Barely Supervised Learning for 3D Medical Image Segmentation]() and the journal extension [Journal]().

-Under construction.
+[Note] Under construction.
 The entire project will be released upon the journal extension acceptance.

 ## Introduction
 ### Abstract